-All SRC full time FE courses are FREE!!!
-With the exception of International Students.
+All full-time FE courses at SRC are FREE! (with the exception of international students).

 What is it?

 |Further Education (FE) Grant||Assistance with maintenance costs, including childcare, while studying on an FE course.
 If your intended course is GCE AS/A2 without a vocational (applied) element then you are not eligible for this award).||Aged 19 or over on 1st July 2020.
 Student should be studying on a Full-time Vocational FE course e.g. Extended Diploma.||

 Application packs are available from the College or https://www.eani.org.uk/fegrants

 Applications should be submitted by 30 September 2020 to ensure that you will receive your first payment at the start of Term 1.

 Students should apply even if they have not received confirmation that they have been accepted onto the course.

 |Educational Maintenance Allowance (EMA)||Means-tested fortnightly payment to help with the costs of continuing in education for students studying on a Full-time Further Education course e.g. NVQs, BTEC, A-Level.
 Students will receive £30 per week, paid fortnightly.||Age between 16 to 19 years of age.
 Student should be studying on a Full-time FE course.||Application packs are available from the College or can be downloaded from www.emani.gov.uk

 Completed applications should be returned to EMA by 30 September 2020 to ensure entitlement to payments from the start of the academic year.
 Late applications will be accepted until 31 March 2021.